SonjaTB/python_intro/Readme.md

-# Python Introduction to Pandas and JSON
+# Python Introduction to pandas and JSON
 ## Hintergrund
-This is an introduction to Pandas and JSON
+This is an introduction to pandas and JSON
 ## Was haben wir getan?
+toll programmiert